PhD Application and Curriculum

 Semi-Annual meeting with the Advisory or Research committee

 Each student is required to meet with their Advisory or Research committee at least 2 times per year for the duration of their graduate program.
 At the start of the meeting, the student will provide the committee with a written progress report (e.g. a copy of the presentation) and give a brief (~30 min.) oral presentation of his/her research progress.
 The presentation should include the original aims and a summary of the progress made toward the completion of those aims.
 If there have been changes in the aims or direction of research, indicate why those changes were made.
 If any manuscripts have been published, include an abstract of the paper with the progress report.
 Conclude the presentation with the plan for the coming year and a timetable for the completion of your research.
 The Major Advisor is required to provide a very brief written summary of the semi-annual meetings using the Advisory / Research Committee Meeting form.
-This report is given to the Graduate Program Director and a copy is placed in the student’s file.
+This report is given to the Graduate Program Director following each committee meeting and a copy is placed in the student’s file.

-By the time a student in Cellular & Integrative Physiology reaches the spring semester of the second year, he/she will have elected an Advisory Committee, which generally will become the Research committee when the student has been advanced to candidacy (occurs with completion of the qualifying exam).
+By the time a student in Cellular & Integrative Physiology reaches the fall semester of the second year, he/she will have elected an Advisory Committee, which generally will become the Research committee when the student has been advanced to candidacy (occurs with completion of the qualifying exam).
 The student’s Major Advisor will serve as the head of the committee.
 Together the student and the Major Advisor will select at least two to three associate advisors from the major department, and a representative from the student's Minor from faculty outside the department.
 The Graduate School will review and approve the members of each student’s Advisory Committee, following submission of the Appointment of Advisory Committee form to the Graduate Program Director for routing to the Graduate School.

 Advisory Committee responsibilities include counseling the student in coursework and research activities as well as identifying any academic or research deficiencies and suggesting corrective measures for potential deficiencies.
 The Advisory Committee also makes recommendations for transfer of academic credits earned at another institution to the Graduate School for approval and determines when the student has satisfactorily completed the Qualifying Examination.